phoenixlauncher/supabase-igdb/README.md

 # supabase-igdb

-scripts to migrate igdb to supabase db for phoenix
+horrible code to migrate igdb to supabase db for phoenix